miguelcastillon/miguelcastillon.github.io/content/authors/admin/_index.md

 title: Miguel Castillón
 email: ""
 ---
-I’m a PhD student at the Underwater Robotics Lab of University of Girona.
+I’m the **autonomous navigation lead** at Keybotic, a start-up developing **four-legged robots** for industrial inspections.
+Before this, I did my **PhD on 3D perception and navigation** of autonomous underwater robots: theory, software development and field tests.
+My main research interests intertwine
-My main research interests include exploiting sensor perception for autonomous navigation and manipulation in challenging scenarios.
+**numerical optimization and sensor perception** for autonomous navigation in challenging scenarios.
-I’m currently working on graph SLAM and investigating novel non-rigid data association methods to recover true object shape out of distorted 3D scans.